-Either scroll down or click on one of these categories to browse, or else use the Find command (Ctrl-F or Cmd-F) to search.
+Either scroll down or click on one of these categories to browse, or else use the Find command (Ctrl-F or Cmd-F) to search this page.

 [PDF] 1967.
 Singing Insects: Four Case Histories in the Study of Animal Species.
 Rand McNally Pattern of Life Series.
 Chicago: Rand McNally, 86 pp.